niklasvieth/polestar-ios-medium-widget/README.md

 7. You should now be able to see the :battery: SoC of your Polestar on you homescreen.
 By clicking on the widget you will be navigated to the Polestar App.

+8. [Optional] Mac users: You can even add the widget to you your Desktop or Notification Center if you have followed the above steps on you iPhone (see [Apple How-To Guide](https://support.apple.com/en-al/guide/mac-help/mchl52be5da5/mac#:~:text=Use%20iPhone%20widgets%20on%20your%20Mac)).

 ## Additional comments

 There might be a minor lag or difference of the SoC compared to value displayed in the Polestar App because of the following reasons: